handelarahayran/Emotion-Detection/README.md

 File Descriptions:

-emotion_detection.py: This is the main script where all the steps (data loading, preprocessing, model building, evaluation) are performed. emotion.csv: This file contains the dataset used for training and testing the model.
+EmotionDetection.ipynb: This is the main script where all the steps (data loading, preprocessing, model building, evaluation) are performed. emotion.csv: This file contains the dataset used for training and testing the model.
 Steps